AnaviTechnology/anavi-docs/anavi-light-phat/anavi-light-phat.md

 * Type in the following command on your computer if you are using GNU/Linux distribution to access ANAVI Light pHAT.
 Alternatively if your OS is Microsoft Windows use [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

-The recommended USB to serial cable for ANAVI Light pHAT is [Olimex USB-Serial-Cable-F](https://www.olimex.com/Products/Components/Cables/USB-Serial-Cable/USB-Serial-Cable-F/).
+The recommended USB to UART serial modules for ANAVI Light pHAT are any with CP2102 or [Olimex USB-Serial-Cable-F](https://www.olimex.com/Products/Components/Cables/USB-Serial-Cable/USB-Serial-Cable-F/).
+All Light kits include CP2102 module which out of the box on GNU/Linux distributions.
+Drivers for MS Windows and Mac OS X are [available at silabs.com](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

 ## Examples